chipxsd/stream-based-sync/stream-based-sync.md

   or a new color coded label;
 - [x] deleting an existing task from the list;

+#### 3.2.2 Example (To-do List Sync Data-model)

 So how do we describe these user actions, so that we can transmit them over the network?
-User actions cause mutations to our model (which is `class Task` and `class List`), and we need to encode these mutations as deltas.
-I prefer to use the word `Event` to symbolize a user action.
+User actions cause mutations to our model (which are `Task` and `List`), and we need to encode these mutations as deltas.
+Well, I prefer to use the word `Event` to symbolize an action.

 How would an event structure look like in our code?
 It is pretty close to the `Task` model.